MaterialFoundry/Worldbuilder/docs/gettingStarted.md

 This permission is usually enabled for all user roles, except for "Player".
 If this is the case, Worldbuilder will detect this and show a popup where you can change these settings.<br>
 You can also change them by going to the "Game Settings" sidebar tab, clicking "Configure Settings", and then "Open Permission Configuration".<br>
-It is not required to grant this permission if you do not want specific users to be able to create or edit articles.
+It is not required to grant this permission if you do not want specific user roles to be able to create or edit articles.

 ### The Forge
-Due to the way the Forge handles user data, there are some things you have to do if you want your players to have access to your Worldbuilder data, and there are some limitations.
+Due to the way the Forge handles user data, there are some things you have to do if you want your players to have access to your Worldbuilder data.<br>
+If you do not do this, your users will not see any articles.

 #### Forge Configuration
 1. Make sure you run Worldbuilder at least once